Big Cypress Fox Squirrel

 Reproduction

-breeding seasons.
-Males collect in the home range of a female when she
+have two breeding seasons.
+Males collect in the home range of a female

 mating privilege.
 Mating chases involve one female and a number of males,